techidaily/site-win11-tips/source/_posts/reimagine-archived-footage-boost-video-quality-using-madvr-on-windows.md

  You can use madVR with many media players.
 Still, for this tutorial, we'll use the popular Media Player Classic - HomeCinema, better known as "MPC-HC".
 It's old and has ceased development, but it remains one of the best solutions for playing media when paired with madVR.

-1. Start by downloading its latest version from[madVR's official site](https://madvr.com/) .
-We assume you've downloaded and installed the media player part of the equation from[MPC-HC's official site](https://mpc-hc.org/) .
+1. Start by downloading its latest version from [madVR's official site](https://madvr.com/) .
+We assume you've downloaded and installed the media player part of the equation from [MPC-HC's official site](https://mpc-hc.org/) .
 ![madVR Official Site](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/madvr-official-site.jpg)
 2. Extract madVR's downloaded archive into any folder of your choice.
 You can extract it directly in MPC-HC's installation folder, but if you want to use it in more than one player, it's best to extract it in a folder of its own.
 3. Launch MPC-HC and choose**View** \>**Options** .